ETV Win

 ETV Win is an Indian subscription video on-demand and over-the-top streaming service owned by ETV Network, a subsidiary of the Ramoji Group.
 The service primarily distributes original and acquired films and television shows in Telugu language.

 It was launched in November 2019.
-Initially the service had content only from its in-house television channels of ETV Network and movies produced by Usha Kiran Movies.
-Later, it started producing and distributing original content since 2023.
-Additionally, the service also live streams its own television channels.

 Original programming

 Original programming is produced and distributed under the label "ETV Win Originals".
 Righto Lefto was the first original television show, whereas, Match Fixing was the first original film to be distributed.